-The EU is the only area in the world where citizens are protected by a full set of passenger rights - whether they travel by plane, train, bus, coach or ship.
-Passengers in the EU have the right to accurate, timely and accessible information, assistance in case of transport disruption and, in certain circumstances, compensation in case of cancellation or long delays.
+The EU is the only area in the world where citizens are protected by a full set of passenger rights, whether they travel by plane, train, bus, coach or ship.
+Passengers in the EU have the right to accurate, timely and accessible information, assistance in the event of transport disruption and, in certain circumstances, compensation for cancellations or long delays.

 In addition, EU rules protect you when you buy package holidays or trips that combine at least two different types of travel services (such as a flight and a hotel or car rental) through the same or linked online booking site.

-Before you go: travellers must receive clear information about their travel package (including travel destination(s), the list of services included and an emergency number).
-They must also be informed of their rights - for instance, you have greater rights regarding cancellation or if the organiser goes bust.
+Before you go: You must receive clear information about your travel package (including travel destination(s), the list of services included and an emergency number).
+You must also be informed of your rights, for example, you have greater rights regarding cancellations or if the organiser goes bust.

-When you are there: travellers who find themselves in difficulty are entitled to assistance such as information on health services and consular assistance.
+When you are there: If you find yourself in difficulty during your stay you are entitled to assistance such as information on health services and consular assistance.